 If you are having trouble finding a desking system and chair that work together in this way, just ask Jerry to build you one.
 It will probably cost less than any desk you find in a catalog, and it will be warranted for parts and labor and delivered.
 We can build desks in our own factory that will fit any budget simply by constructing the systems from select materials that keep the overall cost of the item to a price you can always afford.

 Human legs developed to support a certain amount of pressure.
 However, static pressure points can cause muscle and joint problems.
 If your legs dangle, this actually puts a strain on the back of your knees.
 If your seat is too low, your entire body weight concentrates on the seat and strain leg muscles in turn.
 The best ergonomic office furniture chairs alleviate these pressure points by letting you adjust your seat height to set just enough pressure on the lower back and the lower legs.
 Your knees are then at a right angle, and your feet are comfortably flat on the floor.

-The Cubiture showroom, located between West Little York and Tanner Road on the west side of Beltway 8, is the best place to find ergonomic office furniture.
+The Cubiture showroom, located at 10704 Telge Rd in Houston TX, is the best place to find ergonomic office furniture.
 We have desks, chairs, and reception centers in traditional, transitional, and contemporary styles.
 We also have unique items such as the increasingly popular “sit-stand” desks and cubicle systems built to enhance interior workspace with superior task lighting and sound masking options.
 Call Jerry now, and schedule an appointment in our showroom.
+Contact us today.